 2. "Am I being paid fairly?"

-"If they are truly underpaid, I will let them know that I think they can be earning more.
+When asked this question, you might be tempted to immediately say "yes" to avoid any requests for salary adjustments, but it's best not to say that unless you're certain that's the case: "If they are truly underpaid, I will let them know that I think they can be earning more.
 I provide details on where I think they should be salary-wise.
 I never promise a particular salary, of course, but I will always negotiate on [their] behalf," says Carrie McGrath, Partner/Manager in the Search division at talent acquisition firm WinterWyman.

-On the other hand, if you've looked into it and already know that they're being paid fairly, you can say something like "I think you are making a fair salary for your background and [based on] what I'm seeing in the market," McGrath recommends.
+That being said, if you've looked into it and know that they're being paid fairly, you can say something like: "I think you are making a fair salary for your background and [based on] what I'm seeing in the market," McGrath recommends.

-3. "Why don't I make as much money as so-and-so?"
+3. "Why don't I make as much money as [coworker]?"

-4. "Can I have a raise?"
+4. "Can I have a salary increase?"

 5. "What can I do to get a raise/promotion?"